Open Access for UKRI-funded researchers

 - Shaping our open access policy

-UKRI's updated Open Access Policy will come into effect on 01 April 2022 for research articles and 01 January 2024 for monographs, book chapters and edited collections.
+UKRI's updated Open Access Policy came into effect on 01 April 2022 for research articles and will come into effect on 01 January 2024 for monographs, book chapters and edited collections.
 Read the new policy in full here and an explanation of the policy changes here.

 The UK Research and Innovation (UKRI) website holds further information on Open Access for award holders, together with a statement setting out their high-level policy and principles on open access, common to both the former HEFCE and Research Council policies.